-Voluntary Assisted Dying laws come into effect in Victoria from 19 June, 2019.
-The new laws will enable people at end of life who are suffering and who meet strict eligibility criteria to request access to voluntary assisted dying.
+Voluntary Assisted Dying laws came into effect in Victoria from 19 June, 2019.
+The new laws enable people at end of life who are suffering and who meet strict eligibility criteria to request access to voluntary assisted dying (VAD).

 What is Voluntary Assisted Dying?

 VAD refers to administering a medication for the purpose of causing death in accordance with the steps and process set out in law.

 VAD must be voluntary and initiated by the person themselves.
 It will usually be self-administered.
 Only those who are already dying from an incurable, advanced and progressive disease, illness or medical condition will be able to access voluntary assisted dying.

 Further details are available on the Victorian Government’s Health website.

 Victoria is the first state in Australia to pass VAD laws.